Jewellery stolen during Coalville burglary

 Main article content

-Detectives are appealing for information after several pieces of jewellery were stolen during a burglary in Coalville.
+Officers are appealing for public help after a large amount of jewellery was stolen during a burglary in Coalville.

 Alternatively call 101.